Monthly Archives: February 2026

 provide harmful advice, as seen in some chatbot therapy instances,

-underscores this. - Data Quality and Access: AI’s effectiveness relies
+• Data Quality and Access: AI’s effectiveness relies

 heavily on high-quality, diverse datasets.
 In education and healthcare,